eyza-cod2/zpam3/README.md

 #### Cvar /fs_game is not empty!
 Make sure cvar /fs_game is empty (+set fs_game "") and iwd files are placed in main folder.

-#### Iwd file zpam333.iwd must be installed in main folder.
+#### Iwd file zpam334.iwd must be installed in main folder.
- - From version 3.20, all iwd files have to be installed in main folder.
+ - Since version 3.20, all iwd files have to be installed in main folder.
 This is because of bug that player's settings changed in game are not saved into the config when running a game with fs_game set.

-#### Iwd file zpam_maps_v3.iwd does not exists in ^9main^7 folder
+#### Iwd file zpam_maps_v4.iwd does not exists in main folder
-- From version 3.20, fixed versions of some maps are available.
+- Since version 3.20, fixed versions of some maps are available.
 PAM is forcing to include these files to make sure maps are available on every server.

 #### Error while getting loaded iwd files.
 Make sure iwd files does not contains spaces.
 - PAM was not able to parse loaded iwd files.
 Some of the iwd files have probably name with spaces.